NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

     </Content>
 ```

 There is also an MSBuild property `$(IncludeContentInPack)`, which defaults to `true`.
-If this is set to `false` on any project, then the content from that project or it's project to project dependencies are not included in the nuget package.
+If this is set to `false` on any project, then the content from that project are not included in the nuget package.

 > [!Note]
 > Apart from Content items, the &lt;Pack&gt; and &lt;PackagePath&gt; metadata can also be set on files with a build action of Compile, EmbeddedResource, ApplicationDefinition, Page, Resource, SplashScreen, DesignData, DesignDataWithDesignTimeCreatableTypes, CodeAnalysisDictionary, AndroidAsset, AndroidResource, BundleResource or None.